 I volunteered with the Wildlife Friends Foundation Thailand (hereafter WFFT) back in 2015 in the summer break between my Bachelors and Masters.
 This post is about my volunteering experience at the elephant sanctuary, and suggestions about things to do on your day offs around Hua Hin.
 You can volunteer at any time in your life; … Continue reading Volunteering with elephants in Thailand

-I spent three days alone in Bangkok prior to volunteer experience in Thailand in 2015.
-It was hot, humid and full of traffic, but the relaxed vibes in the many temples I visited made it up with the busy city feeling.
-Bangkok is a big place to start solo traveling, but if you prepare well … Continue reading Exploring temples in Bangkok
+I spent three days solo traveling in Bangkok prior to volunteer experience in Thailand in 2015.
+It was hot, humid and full of traffic, but the relaxed vibes in the many temples I visited masked the busy city feeling.
+Bangkok is a big place to start solo traveling, but if you prepare well and take … Continue reading Bangkok Solo Travel Guide: Temples, Safety, and Accommodation

 Border crossings can be extremely intimidating to carry out.
-Language barriers, men with weapons, or you may even encount corruption.
-This can happen anywhere in the World, but be aware that people i poewerful positions make take advantage of you, especially if you are young and if you look wealthy.
-Border crossing from Belize to … Continue reading How to… Guatemala border crossing from Belize
+Language barriers, men with weapons, or you may even encounter corruption.
+This can happen anywhere in the World, but be aware that people in powerful positions make take advantage of you, especially if you are young and if you look wealthy.
+(2023 update) In this post … Continue reading How to cross the border from Belize to Guatemala

 Planning your Belize journey: Hostels, itineraries and transport